cliu074/CarmenLiu-Website/README.md

-# Welcome to LearnCS8 Resume Website
+# Welcome to Carmen's Resume.

-This is an template website for you to fill in your own information.
-Follow the instructions at https://learncs8.com

-Special thanks to the open source bootstrap libraries that made this website possible.
+I have created this resume that incorporates a hint of my work history and experiences.
+This is an overall view of who I am and what I emcompass to build towards my goal to become a clinical psychologist.
+As a current undergraduate student, this resume will help me further my professional career in the near future.